spinnaker/spinnaker.github.io/community/captains-log/index.md

 ### Contributions Per Company

-Building from a committed base of key orgs like Netflix, Google, Armory, OpsMx, and Amazon, 2019 saw significantly more contributions from end-user companies and new stakeholders:
+Building from a committed base of key organizations like Netflix, Google, Armory, OpsMx, and Amazon, 2019 saw significantly more contributions from end-user companies and new stakeholders:
 {%
   include
   figure